 Impairment losses recognised in prior periods in respect of other non-financial assets are assessed at each reporting date for any indications that the loss has decreased or no longer exists.
 An impairment loss is reversed if there has been a change in the estimates used to determine the recoverable amount.
 An impairment loss is reversed only to the extent that the asset's carrying amount does not exceed the carrying amount that would have been determined, net of depreciation or amortisation, if no impairment loss had been recognised.

-Set C: Risk exposure and assessment of commercial banks
+Set C : Risk exposure and assessment of commercial banks Credit risk adjustments by credit risk mitigation

 Item 1 General information on credit risk\